Intro

 Application Layer (Layer 7)

 At the final layer are the application protocols like DNS, HTTP, Websockets, WebRTC.
-These are common protocols that build on top of TCP to provide a layer of abstraction for different types of data typically associated with web applications.
+These are common protocols that build on top of TCP (or UDP, in the case of WebRTC) to provide a layer of abstraction for different types of data typically associated with web applications.
 We'll cover them in depth.

 These layers work together to enable all our network communications.
 To see how they interact in practice, let's walk through a concrete example of how a simple web request works.